 Pork Sausage Gravy

 Pork sausage is by far one of my most utilized ingredients for cooking big family meals.
 I just about always have breakfast sausage on hand because of how easy and versatile it is.
-I’ll often toss it in Easy Sausage Pasta or a cheesy soup for a quick dinner.
+We love how it tastes in a Tater Tot Breakfast Casserole, and I’ll often toss it in Easy Sausage Pasta or a cheesy soup for a quick dinner.

 Breakfast sausage is already seasoned and ready to cook.
 When you’ve been cooking a ton at home and your spice cabinet is rapidly depleting, breakfast sausage is the way to go (for any meal of the day).